easytarget/MQ-Pro-IO/GPIO-examples.md

 **Working**: I have read temperature, pressure and humidity from a BME280 sensor connected to pins `3` and `5`, and output that to a OLED display on the same bus.
 See the python example below.

 Install `i2c-tools` and add your user to the `i2c` group to access the device nodes.

-The following is a python based demo that uses [`pypi:bme280`](https://pypi.org/project/bme280/)
-* I am using a [virtual environment](https://docs.python.org/3/tutorial/venv.html), rather than installing the python libraries globally.
 ```console
 $ sudo apt install i2c-tools
 $ sudo usermod -a -G i2c <username>